 The Same SSID subfield is set to 1 to indicate that the AP in this Neighbor AP Information field has the same SSID as the AP that sends the reduced neighbor report.
+Otherwise, the Same SSID subfield is set to 0.

+The Out-of-band Association subfield is set to 1 to indicate that association to the AP described in the TBTT Information Set field in the Reduced Neighbor Report element is recommended to be done out-of-band with the Multiband Collocated APs as described in 27.16.1.1 (Basic HE BSS operation in the 6GHz band).

-Otherwise, the Same SSID subfield is set to 0.11ax Editor: Modify 9.4.2.37 Neighbor Report element as follows:
+11ax Editor: Modify 9.4.2.37 Neighbor Report element as follows:

 Neighbor Report element